rafaelromao/keyboards/docs/navigation.md

 The Navigation and Media layer can be activated holding the outer left and right thumb keys, respectively.

 ### Navigation
-- The Navigation layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Enter, Tab, Insert, Delete, Home, End, Page Up, Page Down and VIM style navigation, as well as Esc and a Save shortcut.
+- The Navigation layer gives access to [One-Shot Modifiers](modifiers.md#one-shot-modifiers), Enter, Tab, Insert, Delete, Home, End, Page Up, Page Down and VIM style navigation, as well as Esc and a Save shortcut.
 - In VIM, navigation with `hjkl` should be remapped to `raei`, to use the fingers in the home position.
 Some other bindings should be remapped as well:

 ```vim